 In many different faith and schools of teachings, showing miracles has been a sign of greatness.
 It has been seen by lay people as a sign of wonder and therefore, a sign of power.
 But what does the Buddha say about miracles and psychic powers?

-Buddha himself has said that humans can demonstrate abilities which may surpass the normal capabilities of man.
-He himself has been through miracles since the time of his birth.
+Buddha has said that humans can demonstrate abilities which may surpass the normal capabilities of man.
+He has been through miracles since the time of his birth.
 He was able to perform and do psychic acts because of his Enlightenment But Buddha teaches that miracles should never be measure of power or greatness; for longing for greatness is vanity and vanity causes suffering.

 In Buddhist Scriptures, psychic abilities is mentioned as one of the six types of higher knowledge attained through virtue and meditation.
 These psychic abilities are known as generally as Iddhi.